jeffery/mysql-experiments/README.md

 Procedure Log
 =============

-The stored procedure procedureLog ( procedureLog.sql ) is used to log the actions performed by the above stored procedures
+The stored procedure procedureLog ( procedure-log.sql ) is used to log the actions performed by the above stored procedures